Farmhouse Style Fall Candy Buffet

 I did the same technique for drawing and cutting when using the chevron print.
 The result was a good match of the designs on each lid.

-I decided to cover a can with matching craft paper for the center of the canning rack rather than use another mason jar.
+I decided to cover an empty can with matching craft paper for the center of the canning rack rather than use another mason jar.

-The addition of more color to the center made for a good contrats in the look of the candy buffet.
+The addition of another fall color to the center made for a good contrast in the look of the candy buffet.
 I used Mod Podge to glue the pretty craft paper to the can.

 Cut the top section as shown in the above photo.
 Making slits along the edge allows the paper to lay flat and be glued to the inside top of the can.

-You see my shadow, Hobbly trying to take a nap.
+You see my cat, Hobblee trying to take a nap.
 He is always by my side in the craft room and sometimes he tries to help, especially if I’m painting.

 The craft paper is not glued to the lids.
-I just placed the paper onto the lid, set the lid on the jar and added the ring.
+I just placed the paper onto the lid, set the lid on the Mason jar, and added the ring.
 Easy peasy!

 Types of Candy in the Farmhouse Style Candy Buffet